LBNL-UCB-STI/beam/docs/devops.rst

    $ sudo apt-get update

-33. Install cersudo for Nginx.
+33. Install certbot for Nginx.

    $ sudo apt-get install python-certbot-nginx

 34. Get a certificate and have Certbot edit Nginx configuration automatically, run the following command.

    $ sudo certbot –nginx

 35. The Certbot packages on your system come with a cron job that will renew your certificates automatically before they expire.
 Since Let's Encrypt certificates last for 90 days, it's highly advisable to take advantage of this feature.
 You can test automatic renewal for your certificates by running this command:

    $ sudo certbot renew –dry-run